APITube Help Center

 How do I restrict a search to specific sources?

-Once you know a publisher is covered, filter any search to it with source.domain.
-You can pass up to three domains as a comma-separated list:
+To read several publishers at once, filter with source.domain and pass up to three domains as a comma-separated list:

 curl "https://api.apitube.io/v1/news/everything?source.domain=bbc.co.uk,reuters.com&api_key=YOUR_API_KEY"

-If a domain you pass is not in the pool, the request fails fast with 400 and error ER0214 (source domain name '…' not found) — a second way to test coverage.
+If any domain you pass is not in the pool, the request fails fast with 400 and error ER0214 (source domain name '…' not found), so one unknown domain blocks the whole call.
 To go the other direction and exclude sources, use ignore.source.domain.
 The full filter is documented in how to filter news by source or domain.

 How do I see which sources appear in my results?